 A lot will change for online store providers from December 3, 2018.
-This is because this is when the European Union’s Geo-blocking Regulation(Regulation (EU) 2018/302) will come into effect.
-The following article shows exactly what will change and what precautions need to be taken.
+This is because the European Union’s Geo-blocking Regulation(Regulation (EU) 2018/302) will then come into effect.
+The following article shows exactly what is changing and what precautions need to be taken.

 What is geoblocking?

-Geoblocking is the targeted forwarding, blocking or access restriction of content based on the assignment of the Internet user to a specific country and the legal situation applicable there.
-For example, if content is freely accessible in the USA but protected by copyright in Germany, geo-blocking allows the user’s IP address to be assigned so that this content cannot be accessed by the user in Germany.
+Geoblocking is the targeted forwarding, blocking or restriction of access to content based on the assignment of the Internet user to a specific country and the legal situation applicable there.
+For example, if content is freely accessible in the USA but protected by copyright in Germany, geoblocking allows the user to block access to this content in Germany by assigning the user’s IP address.
 For a long time, this was the case with music titles on the YouTube platform.
-There, these were blocked for German users due to GEMA’s exploitation rights.
+These were blocked for German users due to GEMA’s exploitation rights.
 Another example: the live stream of public broadcasters can only be accessed via a German IP address.

 Geo-blocking and online stores